GOURAV0103/c-/README.md

 💻 C++ Practice Projects

 This repository contains basic C++ projects created for practice and learning.
-The projects focus on understanding core programming concepts and building simple console-based applications.
+The purpose of this repository is to improve my understanding of C++ programming, problem solving, and console-based application development.

 ---

 📚 Projects Included

-1. Student Record System
-   Manage and store student details.

-2. Bank Management System
-   Perform simple banking operations like deposit, withdraw, and balance check.

-3. Calculator
-   Basic arithmetic operations using C++.

-4. Contact Book
-   Store and manage contact details.

-5. Guess the Number Game
-   A simple number guessing game using loops and conditions.

-6. Library Management System (if you add it)
-   Manage books with options to add, view, search, issue, and return books.
+Project| Description
+Student Record System| A program to manage student details Bank Management System| Basic banking operations like deposit, withdraw and balance check Library Management System| Manage books with add, view, search, issue and return features Calculator| Performs basic arithmetic operations Contact Book| Store and manage contact information Guess Number Game| A simple number guessing game using loops and conditions

 ---